jonhadfield/sn-cli/README.md

 ## install and run

-Download the latest release here: https://github.com/jonhadfield/sn-cli/releases and install:
+Download the latest release here: https://github.com/jonhadfield/sn-cli/releases
+Install:
 ``
 $ install <sn-cli binary> /usr/local/bin/sn
 ``

-Then to see commands and options:
+To see commands and options:
 ``
 $ sn --help
 ``

 ## authentication

 sn-cli will automatically prompt for credentials (including 2FA, if set) each time you run a command.